 We ask individuals or groups who apply for a grant to meet these qualifications:

 - A regular attender of NDC, who’s been attending for at least six months

 - Someone who has demonstrated their commitment to the mission and vision of NDC

-- Applicants must be at least eight years or older and if under the age of eighteen must be working in partnership with a parent, guardian, or NDC staff person
+- Applicants must be at least eighteen years or older and if under the age of eighteen must be working in partnership with a parent, guardian, or NDC staff person